Bestiarii

 Featured:

-Among Ancient Romans, bestiarii were those who went into combat with beasts, or were exposed to them.
-It is conventional to distinguish two categories of bestiarii: the first were those condemned to death by the beasts and the second were those who faced them voluntarily.
-The latter are in the general perception considered gladiators; to their contemporaries, they were a group distinct from the usual arena fighters however, with specialized training facilities; thus, not many arena fighters were apparently trained in both combat versus human opponents and animals.
+Among Ancient Romans, bestiarii (singular bestiarius) were those who went into combat with beasts, or were exposed to them.
+It is conventional to distinguish two categories of bestiarii: the first were those condemned to death via the beasts (see Damnatio ad bestias) and the second were those who faced them voluntarily, for pay or glory.
+The latter are sometimes erroneously called gladiators; to their contemporaries, however, the term gladiator referred specifically to one who fought other men.
 The contemporary term for those who made a career out of participating in arena "hunts" was venatores.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bestiarii" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bestiarius" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools